boss-insights/invoice-payment/README.md

 ![Flow chart of steps application performs](https://github.com/boss-insights/invoice-payment/blob/main/web/images/invoice-payment-flow.png)

 ### How the example app works (Detailed)
+This application involves 6 steps.
+Each step and its accompanying files will be labelled accordingly (i.e. index.html, index.php, index.js).

 When you first access the application you should be presented with `Index` which is Step 1 and looks like the screenshot below:
 ![Example application screenshot showing step 1](https://github.com/boss-insights/invoice-payment/blob/main/web/images/invoice-payment.png "Step 1")